dylanpruitt/combat-sim/README.md

 [Units](/docs/units.md)

 ### Lessons Learned
-Developing UI with tkInter was difficult for a number of reasons; documentation on tkInter is sparse and often outdated. tkInter's `sticky` property (essentially the tkInter version of `flex-grow` in CSS) must be manually set on all UI elements that should resize as the application window changes size, and getting even the simple UI it has now to work with that was a nightmare.
+Developing UI with tkInter was difficult for a number of reasons; documentation on tkInter is sparse and often outdated. tkInter's `sticky` property (essentially the tkInter version of `flex-grow` in CSS) must be manually set on all UI elements that should resize as the application window changes size, and getting even the simple UI it has now to work with that was a nightmare. tkInter also doesn't have a standard number input out of the box, so you have to use validation with a string input box, which is really weird.

 tkInter is very similar to Swing for Java GUIs, and was an interesting change from working with HTML - it's much easier to rapidly prototype UI with HTML/CSS, and although both use hierarchies to organize UI, the syntax of HTML makes it much easier to understand (which made debugging UI elements' `sticky` property difficult in tkInter).